azharprabudi/react-autogenerate-crud/documentation/table/README.md

     <td>Object</td>
     <td>{}</td>
     <td>No</td>
     <td>This will replace or add a button above the table.
-This existing object has attributes ['create', 'delete', 'exportCsv', 'exportExcel'] you can replace it just use the specify the attribute name, to know the list props and how to use it click <a href="#buttonTopTable">here</a></td>
+This existing object has attributes ['create', 'delete', 'exportCsv', 'exportExcel', 'import'] you can replace it just use the specify the attribute name, to know the list props and how to use it click <a href="#buttonTopTable">here</a></td>
   </tr>
   <tr>
     <td>2</td>